IsaacVerm/weblog/static/posts/11-07-2025-public-notes.md

 And best of all, you can do all of it in your browser.
 The [final result](https://www.datawrapper.de/_/PdD9C/) looks rather good out of the box.

+---

+My current approach to these public notes works well:

+- when I come across something interesting I add it to the `PUBLIC NOTES` chat group
+- based on these entries I start adding notes for the day
+- whenever I notice I keep working on the same thing, I can compile these notes into a bigger project note

+Added benefit: never have to start from scratch with a project note since I can build upon the daily notes already created by that time.